jitongj/Stratification-Pipeline/README.md

 svy_training_year <- c(2010,2015)
 ```
 Here `frame_year` is the census year which the DHS survey this based on,  `calibrated_year` is the year which DHS survey's u/r population fraction is based on (See section 6 for more details). `strat_level_GADM` is the admin level which the sampling fram is based on, typical equal to `1`. `svy_training_year` is referring to the DHS surveys who were conducted based on the same census survey.
-For example, Malawi 2015 survey and 2010 survey are all based on Malawi 2008 census survey, so We combine them together to increase the training sample size for classification modeling.
+For example, Malawi 2015 survey and 2010 survey are all based on Malawi 2008 census survey, so we combine them together to increase the training sample size for classification modeling.

 ---